Supporting health services and care providers to achieve safe, high quality & equitable care in partnership with women & their families.

 Advocacy for women throughout their maternity journey

-and women’s health services continues to be a strategic priority for WHA.
+Advocacy on behalf of members on key issues affecting the provision of maternity and women’s health services continues to be a strategic priority for WHA.

-We are committed to continue to advocate for the provision of culturally safe
+We are committed to continue to advocate for the provision of culturally safe environments that are responsive to the diverse needs of women & families.

 Organisational Membership

-– Connecting, supporting and developing our community.
+Connecting, supporting and developing our community

 WHA Membership is open to all public and private hospitals/health networks providing maternity car.
 All staff at member hospitals are welcome to participate in WHA networks that interest them.